Diocese of Rapid City: 1988 to present

-In 1988, Reverend Charles J. Chaput was appointed bishop of Rapid City by Pope John Paul II.
+In 1988, Charles J. Chaput was appointed bishop of Rapid City by Pope John Paul II.
 He was the second priest of Native American ancestry to become a Catholic bishop in the United States.
 Chaput became archbishop of the Archdiocese of Denver in 1997.
-John Paul II then named Reverend Blase J. Cupich of the Archdiocese of Omaha to replace Chaput that same year.
+John Paul II then named Blase J. Cupich of the Archdiocese of Omaha to replace Chaput that same year.

 As bishop, Cupich banned children from receiving their first holy communion in the Tridentine Mass or being confirmed in the traditional form.
 In 2002, Cupich prohibited a Traditional Mass community from celebrating the Paschal Triduum liturgies according to the 1962 form of the Roman Rite.
 In 2010, Cupich became bishop of the Diocese of Spokane.

-Monsignor Robert D. Gruss of the Diocese of Davenport was named the next bishop of Rapid City by Pope Benedict XVI in 2011.
+Robert D. Gruss was named the next bishop of Rapid City by Pope Benedict XVI in 2011.
 In 2017, Gruss opened the cause for the canonization of Lakota medicine man Nicholas Black Elk.
 Two years later, Gruss became bishop of the Diocese of Saginaw.

 On February 17, 2024, the Diocese of Rapid City announced the death of the current bishop Peter Muhich of the Diocese of Duluth, named by Pope Francis in 2020.
-Francis appointed Reverend Scott Bullock from Dubuque as the next bishop of Rapid City on June 25, 2024.
+Francis appointed Scott Bullock from Dubuque as the next bishop of Rapid City on June 25, 2024.